SAP-archive/aker-proxy-plugin/README.md

 The Aker proxy plugin forwards requests to a remote server.
 This plugin consumes the request and will be the last in the chain of plugins for a given path.

+# License
+This project is licensed under the Apache Software License, v.
+2 except as noted otherwise in the LICENSE file.

+# User Guide

 Following is an example of a valid configuration for this plugin.

 ```yaml